 Counseling for Women in Kalamazoo

 Half of the population is women.
 There are many therapists who work with women or are females themselves.
 But, since the skills of therapists are so similar, is not so much about what a therapist can do.
 It’s more about who they can be.
-Working with women in the Kalamazoo, Portage, and the surrounding areas of Michigan is my true passion.
-It’s what excites me about the work that I do.
-I specialize in “empowering women to discover their voice and heal their relationships” because that is what encourages and fuels me.
-To help a woman discover her true beauty and find the power of her voice is why I do the work that I do.
+Working with women in the Kalamazoo, Portage, and the surrounding areas of Michigan is something we are passionate about.
+To help a woman discover her true beauty and find the power of her voice is why we do the work that we do.

 Trends in Counseling for Women

-While each woman is unique in her own beautiful way, I often find that trends arise when providing counseling for women.
+While each woman is unique in her own beautiful way, we notice trends when providing counseling for women.
 Domestic violence and sexual trauma are most commonly experienced by women.
-So, there is a specific set of trauma-informed skills I use to help women move toward healing and empowerment.
+So, there is a specific set of trauma-informed skills we use to help women move toward healing and empowerment.
 Counseling for women may also take other shapes, such as offering support and resources for things like chronic pain from Fibromyalgia, Endometriosis, or even the emotional pain of infertility.
 For others, counseling may be helpful to manage the daily demands of life – school, work, friends, finances, family, and even expectations of our own physical beauty.
-Related to such topics, I have both experience and a passion for providing counseling for women in Kalamazoo, Portage, Mattawan, Battle Creek, Paw Paw, and the surrounding areas of Southwest Michigan.
+Related to such topics, we have both experience and a passion for providing counseling for women in Kalamazoo, Portage, Mattawan, Battle Creek, Paw Paw, and the surrounding areas of Michigan.

 In addition to these issues, let’s also not forget the common experiences surrounding what society tells us women should be.
 In addition to being pretty and thin with long hair, we are supposed to be natural givers (remember, we’re “sugar and spice and everything nice”).
-A trend I have seen over my years of offering counseling for women is that women are quick to make others a priority.
+Women tend to be quick to make others a priority.
 But, when there is such a trend, self-care and empowerment fall by the wayside.
-Women often look at me confused when I ask how they make themselves a priority.
 Making ourselves a priority doesn’t mean disregarding those you care for or not paying your bills because you don’t want to.
 But, it does mean valuing yourself enough to know where your limits are.
 It is important to know when to say “yes” and when is it okay to say “no” and let that “no” be a complete sentence.
 Period.
 No justification.
 No “because…”.

 This is where “finding a woman’s voice” comes in.
 Often women describe themselves as “people pleasers,” acting out of guilt and obligation, as opposed to doing what they actually want and need to do.
-So, your time with me will include helping you find your voice.
-When offering counseling for women, I spend time identifying what a woman’s needs are, how to help her practice using her voice to ask for them, and how to manage life when her needs conflict with others’.
-Think of me as your “self-care coach” who helps you where you want to go in life.
+So, when offering counseling for women, we spend time identifying what a woman’s needs are, how to help her practice using her voice to ask for them, and how to manage life when her needs conflict with others’.
+Think of use as your “self-care coach” who helps you where you want to go in life.